 Research Design and Dissertation

 The module provides students with the opportunity to reflect critically on their studies.
 The vehicle is the researching and writing of a dissertation, based on a research proposal formulated during the pre-requisite module.
 The dissertation is the capstone of the Masters learning process, and allows the student to demonstrate mastery in scholarship of a programme related topic that they have selected in consultation with tutors.
-The stage comprises two integrated elements: the dissertation, preceded by classes in research design.
-Each student is assigned a personal tutor.
+The stage comprises two integrated elements: the dissertation, proceeded by classes in research design.

 Strategies for Responsible Business